-Sustainable environmental design with involvement fro used to be is so important The lake (and family use of same, and recreation on a all suffered across recent years due to "short termism" strongly believe that in this location and for this area C maintaining the ornamental boating lake as a key part Adelaide's vibrant history. the ornaments lake was previously very popular espec boats, and an ornamental lake can be more adaptive f Trials.
-Wetland - tourist With climate change the more sustainable the better.
-With the increase in residential apartments and popula facilities is essential.
-Neutral I feel strongly that we need the wetland Disagree / Strongly Disagree Just leave it as it is Wetlands won't work due to evaporation.
-Leave it, mov Litter in wetlands is key, bad for wildlife.
+Sustainable environmental design with involvement from Kaurna and knowledge of how the land used to be is so important

+The lake (and family use of same, and recreation on and near, and the former kiosk business) have all suffered across recent years due to "short termism" and poor decision making by Council.
+I strongly believe that in this location and for this area Council needs to commit funds and effort to maintaining the ornamental boating lake as a key part of the tapestry of the parklands and a part of Adelaide's vibrant history.

+the ornaments lake was previously very popular especially with those who loved sailing model boats, and an ornamental lake can be more adaptive for other uses, such as the International Horse Trials.

+Wetland - tourist

+With climate change the more sustainable the better.

+With the increase in residential apartments and population in the city any improvement in city facilities is essential.

+I feel strongly that we need the wetland

+Disagree / Strongly Disagree

+Just leave it as it is

+Wetlands won't work due to evaporation.
+Leave it, move then.

+Litter in wetlands is key, bad for wildlife.